Certified Sleep Coach

 1. Consider Your Budget: Setting your budget upfront helps you narrow down the field and ensure you won’t break the bank for a good night’s sleep.

-2. Choose a Mattress Type: Different materials such as memory foam, polyfoam, latex, and metal coils each have a unique feel and distinct potential benefits.
+2. Choose a Mattress Type: Mattress materials such as memory foam, polyfoam, latex, and metal coils each have potential benefits for sleepers.
+When choosing a mattress, it’s important to understand fundamental differences between these materials in terms of feel, performance, and cost.

 3. Choose a Mattress Firmness Level: The most comfortable firmness level for you depends on your sleep position, body weight, and personal preferences.